Television in Nicaragua

 Television in Nicaragua has a history of more than fifty years.
 Canal 8, the first terrestrial television channel in the country, started broadcasting on July 15, 1956.
 Currently there are more than 15 national terrestrial and cable TV channels.

 History

 The first television channel in Nicaragua opened on VHF channel 8 on July 15, 1956 as Televisión de Nicaragua, S.A., owned by the Novedades newspaper.
 The government followed on January 11, 1957 with Canal 6.
 In 1962, the government merged channels 6 and 8, with the latter becoming a relayer of the former.

+When the Ortega-Murillo family acquired TN8 and created Viva Nicaragua, the prices for imported television series increased, with the channels falling under the state's sphere of influence being the beneficiaries.

 Implementation of digital terrestrial television is relatively slow.
 In July 2022, TELCOR informed all over-the-air television operators to answer a survey for the implementation of the technology.
 The sanctioning of two of its employees by US officials is a possible cause for the lack of developments.